VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Content/Objects/MenuLinkListType.md

 # MenuLinkListType ==~object~==

-The `MenuLinkListType` represents a list of menu links.
+This type represents a list of menu links.
 It defines the structure and properties of a menu.

 ## Fields